Hanohano Hale

 No analysis available

 Water inclusion is very strongly confirmed.
-Nineteen of 20 current listings include WATER, and the remarks directly state 'Maintenance fees include water, sewer and hot water.'
-This is a high-confidence building feature with both MLS and narrative evidence pointing the same way.
+19 of 20 current listings include WATER, and the remarks explicitly state "Maintenance fees include water, sewer and hot water."
+The evidence is repeated and consistent, suggesting this is a genuine building-level fee inclusion rather than a copy-paste error.

 No analysis available